Root Canals

 Expert Dentist for Root Canal Treatment in Lahore

 Tooth pain that lingers, especially when eating or drinking hot or cold foods, may be a sign of an infected or damaged tooth nerve.
-We offer expert root canal treatment to save your natural tooth, relieve pain, and restore full function with precision and care.
+Root canal treatment at Aura Dental offers a pain-free way to save your natural tooth.
+Using advanced rotary tools and expert care, infected pulp is removed, canals are cleaned, and the tooth is sealed.
+Trusted for gentle, effective dental care in Pakistan.

-• Swollen gums or a small bump near the affected tooth
+• Swelling around the gums or a small pus-filled bump

-• A deep cavity, crack, or trauma to the tooth
+• Deep cavity, trauma, or visible crack in the tooth

 Need To Know